gvwilson/sensibleadventures/nardica/nardica.md

 "Not if I do a couple of odd jobs for him."

 Aunt Naggie nodded.
-"Well, best get to it then.
+"If you say so.
-And stop in at Sandhu's and see what they want for eggs," she added as Iffy straightened up.
+And stop in at Sandhu's and see what they want for eggs," she added as Iffy reached for the hatch.
 "Those were our last ones.
 I'll tell Jack you're off doing chores once he's..."
 She finished the sentence with a shrug.